Saturday, November 30, 2024

 Treatment:

-People so called allergy to penicillin must be desensitized and then receive Benzathine penicillin.
-In true penicillin allergy Doxycycline, Ceftriaxone and Azithromycin can be used.
+People who are said to be allergic to penicillin must be desensitized and then receive Benzathine penicillin.
+In true penicillin allergy, Doxycycline, Ceftriaxone, and Azithromycin can be used.